Why Did Steve Jobs Reject Adobe Flash for the iPad?

 TL;DR

-Steve Jobs issues a letter explaining his lack of support for Adobe Flash on the iPad, causing controversy and speculation about the future of Flash.
+- 💌 Steve Jobs' letter about Adobe Flash on the iPad is causing controversy and speculation about the future of Flash.

 Install to Summarize YouTube Videos and Get Transcripts